kostaschikis/edgeledger-web/README.md

 # EdgeLedger Project
 A simple financial related website made by following a course
 # Navbar
-1. Navbar created using flexbox
+* Navbar created using flexbox
-2. Used rem units for padding
+* Used rem units for padding
+# Header
-3. created header and styled it
+* Created header and styled it
-# Git Test Desktop
+# Section: What We Do
+* Created '*What We Do*' Section and styled it
+* Used Flexbox
+* Used Font-Awesome Icons
+* Added Some More Utility Classes